 I know – it’s so justified!
 You’ve had a bad deal.
 The going is tough.
 You feel so helpless and alone, and you don’t have any support … and the list goes on.
 There are many reasons why feeling sorry for yourself seems to be perfectly reasonable – and it’s so easy to give in to it.

 All the time you spend feeling sorry for yourself is time wasted.
 Unless, of course, you enjoy feeling really sad and miserable.
 In that case, keep on enjoying it until you’ve had enough.
 No one is going to stop you.

 Before you tell me I don’t understand, read on a bit more.
 You are probably right that I don’t understand your particular situation and what makes you feel you deserve to feel sorry for yourself.
 BUT I do know about self-pity.
 I have spent countless hours, days – even months on and off – feeling hard done by, sorry for myself, sad, alone, in pain, and unsupported.

-AND I know that the times spent wrapped up inside my self-pity blanket have made me feel worse.
-It hasn’t helped me to do what has to be done.
+AND I know that the times spent wrapped up inside my self-pity blanket have made me feel worse, and it hasn’t helped me do what has to be done.
 For me, those times have been wasted moments.

 The thing is, self-pity changes nothing.
 It just makes you feel worse and even more helpless.

 Self-pity doesn’t pay the bills.